Sauravroy34/amfoss_tasks/task_03/Readme.md

 # Hello world
-this challenge was difficult since i knew one language but after some grinding and learning i did it
+this challenge was difficult since i knew one language (python) but after some grinding and learning i did it